anhinga/synapses/regularization.md

 ## Conjectures and high-level description of experimental findings

-We will call the network topology learning demonstrated by Mocanu et al **positive learning**, and we will call the inverse pattern of the network topology learning emerging in the runs performed by Michael Klear **negative learning**. ("Negative" here does not a priori imply "bad", although as we will see below, in this series of experiments negative learning is usually associated with some overfitting/failure to generalize.)
+We will call the network topology learning demonstrated by Mocanu et al **positive learning**, and we will call the inverse pattern of the network topology learning emerging in the runs performed by Michael Klear **negative learning**. ("Negative" here does not a priori imply "bad", although as we shall see below, _in this series of experiments negative learning is usually associated with some overfitting/failure to generalize_.)

 ---